lwhitelock/PartnerCenterLW/README.md

 **Examples:**
 For more context on how to use these commands I suggest you check out https://www.cyberdrain.com/ or my blog https://mspp.io

-Obtain an Azure AD Graph Token for your Tenant of a customer tenant
+Obtain an Azure AD Graph Token for your Tenant or a customer tenant
 ```powershell
 Import-Module PartnerCenterLW
 $credential = New-Object System.Management.Automation.PSCredential($ApplicationId, $ApplicationSecret)